gvwilson/sensibleadventures/short-stories/arecibo.md

 Every handspan of green land was a gift from the gods.
 Even the highlanders understood that, and built their villages where the green ended and the hard dry desert began.
-Most of those villages are empty now, home only to wild creatures and ghosts.
+Most of those villages are home now only to wild animals and ghosts.
-Second Bird has ventured into the nearest one on a dare, marveling at the carved stones and at streets wide enough for six people to walk side by side.
+Second Bird has ventured into the one nearby on a dare, marveling at the carved stones and at streets wide enough for six people to walk side by side.
-He has never gone to the center, though, and neither have any of the other children.
+He has never gone to the center, though.
 Only the old men go there,
 and even they only go in pairs.

-Another building has collapsed.
+A building has collapsed,
-Second Bird counts the tumbled stones at a glance.
+filling the air with gritty dust.
 "Grandfather---" he begins.

-"Good," the old man pants,
+"Good," the old man says shortly.
-slowing to a walk.
-He gestures with his knife.
 "The sooner...
 they come down...
 the sooner...